DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 > Carnê is a payment method available for MasterCard, Visa and Elo.

-This payment method can be used by merchats who **issue their own booklets and Private Label card invoices**.
+This payment method can be used by merchants who **issue their own carnês and Private Label card invoices**.
 It allows the **separation of sales** related to **product purchases and payment for services**, making it easier to report values to Tax Authorities.

-Like any other debit transaction on our E-commerce, the carnê transactions need to be authenticated via the 3DS 2.0 protocol.
+As in any other debit transaction on our E-commerce, the carnê transactions need to be authenticated via the 3DS 2.0 protocol.
 Find more information about the authentication protocol on the [**3DS 2.0 guide**](https://developercielo.github.io/en/manual/3ds){:target="\_blank"}.

 ### Request